jthuraisamy/DIRT/README.md

 # DIRT: Driver Initial Reconnaissance Tool
 This tool can be used to get an initial assessment of drivers installed on a Windows system (e.g. master images developed by OEMs or enterprises).
-It's supposed to make it easier to find low-hanging fruit and provide some help with deep-dive binary analysis.
+It's supposed to make it easier to find targets, low-hanging fruit and provide some help with deep-dive binary analysis.

-**Currently unstable, undergoing active development.**
+🚧 **Currently unstable, undergoing active development.** 🚧

 ## Planned Features